Conjugate flow action functionals: Representation of field equations in conjugate flow intrinsic coordinates

-where $n$ denotes the total number of spatial dimensions while $\epsilon^{\lambda\nu\alpha\cdots}$ and $\epsilon_{\rho\mu\lambda\cdots}$ are multi-dimensional permutation symbols, i.e. Levi-Civita tensorial densities.
-In particular, if we consider only two dimensions (e.g., one spatial and one temporal dimension) then we obtain the simple expression (all indices are from $0$ to $1$)
+where $\epsilon^{\lambda\nu\alpha\cdots}$ and $\epsilon_{\rho\mu\lambda\cdots}$ are multi-dimensional permutation symbols, i.e. Levi-Civita tensorial densities.
+For example, if we consider one spatial and one temporal dimension then we obtain the simple expression (all indices are from $0$ to $1$)

 Similarly, in $1+3$ dimensions, i.e. one temporal and three spatial dimensions (all indices are from $0$ to $3$)

 By using Eqs. (\ref{Jako}) and (\ref{C}) we obtain the Jacobian determinant

 This allows us to write the the inverse of the Jacobian matrix (\ref{Jako}) as